 Thankfully, most airlines don’t charge parents to check a car seat or stroller, regardless of whether you check it as luggage or gate check it before boarding your flight.
 That said, some airlines have limits.

 While many airlines allow you to check a car seat and stroller for free (in addition to your regular baggage), some only allow you to check one baby-related item for free.
 Some airlines consider the age of the child in relation to fees.

 It’s always best to understand each airline’s policies, though.
 You can check online or call the airline with questions.
 You’ll find the policies for the four major US airlines below.
 We try to keep these as upto-date as possible, but policies can and do change, so also double-check your your airline before you go.

 American Airlines has extensive policies for adults traveling with children.
 Children younger than two can sit on the parent’s lap, but you need to note that when you book your ticket.
 Children over two need their own seats.
 If you’re bringing a car seat for the baby to stay in during the flight, you need to buy them their own seat for that, too.

-The airline allows one carry-on diaper bag per child.
+You can bring one carry-on diaper bag per child on American Airlines.
 You can also check one stroller and one car seat for free.
-If strollers weigh more than 20 pounds, you have to check them at the ticket counter.
+If your stroller weighs more than 20 pounds, you have to check them at the ticket counter.
 You can gate-check lightweight strollers.